RonB/angular-oboe/README.md

 ```javascript
 $scope.myData = Oboe({url: '/api/myData', pattern: '{id}');
 ```
+The parameters for the Oboe service are the same as the oboe.js API [http://oboejs.com/api]

 ## TODO:

 This factory is in a very early stage.
+Still to do:

+* error handling
+* test code
+* documentation
+* talk to Jim Higson about several issues
+* everything I didn't think of yet

 ## License